-I make no secret of the fact that I love delving into the history of food.
+I make no secret of the fact I love delving into the history of food.
 In that regard I found our trip to the American south incredibly interesting as to why the diet is so different there compared to the American north.

 The History of Barbecue

 It was in this environment that barbecue developed.
-There is little doubt that some of the spices used in the preparation of early barbecue was because of African American migration.
+There is little doubt some of the spices used in the preparation of early barbecue was because of African American migration.
 But the cooking method for barbecue was most likely a result of the Native American practice of cooking slowly over a smoking fire over the course of a day.